servindc/ratcortex-dwi-streams/README.md

 # ratCortex-dMRIstreams

-Scripts to process dMRI volumes and create cortical streamlines in rat data.
+Code to process dMRI volumes and create cortical streamlines in rat data.

 ## Setup